21st FIFA World Cup starts today

 Iker Casillas presented the trophy to all and sundry at the opening ceremony

-President Vladimir Puttin also spoke to the gathering where he welcomed the world to Russia for the World Cup.
+President of Russia Vladimir Puttin also spoke to the gathering where he welcomed the world to Russia for the World Cup.

 READ ALSO:Africans who did not vote for Morocco in the World Cup bid